The Japanese Empire and Latin America

 - About the Author(s)

-Pedro Iacobelli, EditorPedro Iacobelli is associate professor of history and director of the Center for Asian Studies at Pontificia Universidad Católica de Chile.
+Pedro Iacobelli, EditorPedro Iacobelli is associate professor of history and director of the Institute of History at Universidad de los Andes, in Santiago, Chile.

 Sidney Xu Lu, EditorSidney Xu Lu is Annette and Hugh Gragg Associate Professor of Transnational Asian Studies at Rice University.